What is Blade-FREE LASIK?

 When LASIK first arrived as a laser vision correction procedure, a microkeratome with a blade was used to create the corneal flap.
 Over the years ophthalmologists have found that when complications arise from LASIK laser eye surgery, they are typically from a poorly created corneal flap.

 Unlike mechanical instruments, the IntraLase blade-free LASIK technology is uniquely able to program the dimensions of your flap based on what's best for your eyes.
 Instead of a blade, the IntraLase laser creates your flap from below the surface of the cornea-without ever cutting it.
-This results in a more precise and predictable flaps.
+This results in a more precise and predictable flap.
 This process is done in a series of steps:

 - Ultra-fast pulses of laser light position microscopic bubbles at a precise depth predetermined by your doctor.